[?] Subscribe To This Site

 Answer: Obviously, the challenge with first chapters is to convince the reader that the story which follows will be worth reading.
 It's a tough assignment because you have to present at least one character your reader will take an interest in (probably your main character), get your plot rolling, and establish an appealing style and voice for your narrator.

-Regarding plot, I suggest you begin by checking out the article "Beginning in media res" (http://www.how-to-write-a-book-now.com/in-media-res.html) in which I discuss one of the key techniques for your first chapter, and four particular options dramatica theory offers you.
+Regarding plot, I suggest you begin by checking out the article "Beginning in medias res" (https://www.how-to-write-a-book-now.com/in-medias-res.html) in which I discuss one of the key techniques for your first chapter, and four particular options dramatica theory offers you.

 Essentially, you want your first chapter to be about an event.
 It is about something that happens that sets the plot in motion and gives the characters a new purpose.
 It may be a decision or an action, but either way it is something that cannot be undone.